Jammu and Kashmir Rifles: Regimental Insignia and Traditions

 The motto of the regiment is Prashasta Ranveerta, which translates to "Valour in Battle is Praiseworthy".
 The war cry of the regiment is Durge Mata Ki Jai, which translates to "Victory to Mother Durga".

 Regimental Day

 13 April (Zorawar Day) is celebrated as the regimental day in memory of General Zorawar Singh.

+Affiliations

+INS Ranvir, a is affiliated to the Jammu & Kashmir Rifles and Ladakh Scouts of the Indian Army.